YamahJaleel/Luma/README.md

-# Luma - Safety-First Dating Community
+# Luma - Safety-First Dating

 Luma is a comprehensive safety-focused platform that empowers women to share experiences, verify concerns, and navigate the dating world with confidence through community-driven insights and anonymous reporting.